 A full Italian meal consists of five courses.
-Antipasti, or appetizers.
-Primo, the first course, is pasta, soup or risotto.
-Secondo, the second course, is usually meat, poultry or fish.
-Most people will order contorni, a side dish, or insalata, salad, as well.
-Finally there is, dolce, dessert.
-This could be pastry, fruit, or cheese.
+It starts with antipasti (appetizers).
+Primo, the first course, is pasta, soup, or risotto.
+Secondo, the second course, is usually meat, poultry, or fish.
+Most people will also order contorni (a side dish) or insalata (salad).
+Finally there is, dolce (dessert), which could be pastry, fruit, or cheese.

-After dessert, it’s common to drink espresso or digestivo - a small glass of grappa, limoncello, amara, or other liqueur meant to ease digestion.
+After dessert, it’s common to drink an espresso or digestivo — a small glass of grappa, limoncello, or other liqueur meant to ease digestion.

 3. Go for a coastal drive.

-There are several towns and villages along the Amalfi Coast that are worth exploring.
-Here’s a quick guide:
+Want to hit the road?
+Here are some towns and villages along the Amalfi Coast that are definitely worth more than “a pit stop”.

-Sorrento is considered the start of the Amalfi Coast and makes a great jumping off point for exploring the area.
-It’s a larger town that’s worth exploring on its own.
-It’s also an easy access point for day trips to Naples or Pompeii.
+Sorrento is considered the start of the Amalfi Coast and makes a great jumping off point for touring the area.
+It’s also a larger town that’s worth exploring on its own, and an easy access point for day trips to Naples or Pompeii.

 After Sorrento, Amalfi is the largest town along the Coast.
-It’s a picturesque town with a pebble beach, trendy restaurants, and a striking cathedral.
+It’s steeped in history, surrounded by lemon trees, and home to numerous beaches, lively restaurants, and a striking cathedral.

 Often overlooked, Praiano is one of the smaller villages along the Amalfi Coast.
-Pay it a visit, though, and you won’t be disappointed.
-The town boasts splendid views, a sunny beach, and a popular hiking trail.
+Pay it a visit, though, and you won’t be disappointed, since it boasts splendid views, a sunny beach, and lots of hiking trails.

-Though smaller than Amalfi, Positano is a trendier and more popular stop along the Amalfi Coast.
-It’s widely regarded as being the most picturesque of the villages, with steep hills and pastel houses.
+Though smaller than Amalfi, Positano is a trendier stop along the Amalfi Coast.
+It’s widely regarded as being the most picturesque of the villages, with steep hills and pastel-colored houses.